||Eagle Rise Trail System at Mantua

 |Mantua is located about three miles east of Brigham

-City, just off the combined US-89 and 91 at an altitude of 5150 feet.
+City, just off the combined US-89 and 91 at an elevation of 5150 feet.
 The lake is

 Looking west from paved parking stall

-on the southeast trailhead, which is closest to the Eagles Rise trail.
+on the southeast trailhead, which is closest to the Eagle Rise trail.

 feet of total climbing, done at a gradual slope when riding clockwise.